-- Use caution when making turns. - Slow the machine down before making sharp turns. - 4.1.3 PTO Engagement Switch: Located just left of center on the console (left side of ignition switch).
+- 4.1.4 PTO Engagement Switch: Located just left of center on the console (left side of ignition switch).
 Switch must be pulled out to the "ROTATE" position to engage the blades.
-Switch is pushed in to the "STOP" position to stop the blades. - 4.1.4 Choke Control: Located at center of console (right side of ignition switch).
+Switch is pushed in to the "STOP" position to stop the blades. - 4.1.5 Choke Control: Located at center of console (right side of ignition switch).

 Choke is used to aid in starting a cold engine.
 The choke control is pulled out to be in the "ON" position and pushed in to be in the "OFF" position.
-DO NOT run a warm engine with choke in the "ON" position. - 4.1.5 Throttle Control: Located on console just right of center.
+DO NOT run a warm engine with choke in the "ON" position.

+4.1.6 Throttle Control: Located on console just right of center.